 Ch’I Ssu-ho, among others, does not believe Sun-tzu would have ever been allowed to commandeer palace women to illustrate his theories of military discipline nor that the execution of the two captains would have been understood as having proved anything.
 He therefore views the entire episode as an exaggeration.
 Wu Ju-sung believes that rather than being a lesson about discipline, the incident illustrates Sun-tzu’s fundamental teaching that a general—once he is in command of an army—does not accept orders from the ruler; this is in accord with his particular understanding of Sun-tzu’s major contribution as having been the isolation and characterization of the professional general (1993, 152 note 19).

 Sawyer misses altogether what this persuasion is telling us about authority, leadership and empowerment in engagement.
 He suggests the point of the story is to embolden the king of Wu, showing him how he can build his empire by creating, training, and mobilizing an army and attacking neighboring states (1996, 7).
 This astonishing statement has no known source in the literature.

-The above is an excerpt from The School of Sun Tzu: Winning Empires without War, the authoritative text on Ping-fa, incorrectly referred to as “Sun Tzu’s Art of War” due to mistakes in history and translation.
+Please buy my book and help me to continue my research.
+Above is an excerpt from The School of Sun Tzu: Winning Empires without War, the authoritative text on Ping-fa, incorrectly referred to as “Sun Tzu’s Art of War” due to mistakes in history and translation.
 It turns out that “Sun Tzu” was actually an academy for research and teaching established by the Qin Kingdom.
 The subject of is diplomacy, not war.
 It is the tactical and operational companion to the Tao Te Ching which is Qin’s treatise on values and governance.
 The School of Sun Tzu is available from Amazon.com, Amazon.ca, iuniverse.com, a host of re-sellers and the author.